tinloof/typed-svg-sprite/README.md

 # SVG Sprite Webpack Loader

 A webpack loader that automatically creates SVG sprites from all SVG files in your project directory.
-This loader scans your project for SVG files, combines them into a single sprite, and makes it available as an importable module.
+This loader scans your project for SVG files, combines them into a single sprite file, and enables efficient external sprite referencing for optimal performance.

+**🚀 Now defaults to external sprite files** for better performance, following [best practices for SVG sprites in modern web applications](https://benadam.me/thoughts/react-svg-sprites/).

 ## Features

 - 🎯 **Automatic Discovery**: Finds all SVG files in your project automatically
-- 📦 **Single Sprite**: Combines all SVGs into one optimized sprite
+- 📦 **External Sprites**: Emits sprites as separate files for optimal caching and performance (default)
+- ⚡ **Performance Optimized**: Smaller bundles, better caching, preloadable sprites
 - 🔧 **Configurable**: Customizable search patterns, prefixes, and output options
 - ⚡ **Webpack Integration**: Seamlessly integrates with your webpack build process
 - 🔄 **Hot Reload**: Automatically updates when SVG files change
 - 📁 **Nested Support**: Handles SVGs in subdirectories
 - 📝 **TypeScript Support**: Full TypeScript definitions included
+- 🎨 **CSS Styleable**: Icons can be styled with CSS (color, size, etc.)

 ## Installation